Back to English Hornbill

 Answer-

-According to the poem, the process of growing up involves several key realizations marking the loss of childhood innocence and the acquisition of a critical, individual identity:
+According to the poem, the process of growing up involves several key developments:

 Question 3: What is the poet’s feeling towards childhood?